-Usually, people say, what’s most important is a love relationship; so why do we fight?
+Usually, people say, what’s most important to them is a love relationship; so why do we fight?

-Today, most people do not live near their extended family and supportive communities they grew up with.
+Today, most people do not live near their extended family, nor in the supportive communities where they grew up.
 People commute distances to their jobs and work extended hours.
 We feel as if we have less and less time to be with friends and family.